-The forward-looking information in this MD&A should not be relied upon as representing the Corporation's views as of any date subsequent to the date of this MD&A. Such forward-looking information is based on a number of assumptions which may prove to be incorrect, including, but not limited to: the ability of the Corporation to obtain sufficient or necessary financing, satisfy conditions under previously announced acquisition agreements, or satisfy any requirements of the TSX Venture Exchange with respect to these acquisitions and any related private placement; the level of activity in the storage business and the economy generally; consumer interest in the Corporation's services and products; competition and SVI's competitive advantages; trends in the storage industry, including, increased growth and growth in the portable storage business; the availability of attractive and financially competitive asset acquisitions in the future.
+The forward-looking information in this MD&A and the accompanying Letter to Shareholders should not be relied upon as representing the Corporation's views as of any date subsequent to the date of this MD&A. Such forward-looking information is based on a number of assumptions which may prove to be incorrect, including, but not limited to: the ability of the Corporation to obtain sufficient or necessary financing, satisfy conditions under previously announced acquisition agreements, or satisfy any requirements of the TSX Venture Exchange with respect to these acquisitions and any related private financing; the level of activity in the storage business and the economy generally; consumer interest in the Corporation's services and products; competition and SVI's competitive advantages; trends in the storage industry, including, increased growth and growth in the portable storage business; the availability of attractive and financially competitive asset acquisitions in the future; the revenue from acquisitions conducted in Fiscal 2017 being extrapolated to the entire period for 2017 and being consistent with, and reproducible as, revenue in future periods; and anticipated and unanticipated costs.
 A description of additional assumptions used to develop such forward-looking information and a description of additional risk factors that may cause actual results to differ materially from forward-looking information can be found in the Corporation's disclosure documents on the SEDAR website at www.sedar.com.
 The Corporation undertakes no obligation to publicly update or review any forward-looking information, except in accordance with applicable securities laws.
 Historical results of operations and trends that may be inferred from this MD&A may not necessarily indicate future results from operations.

-The amount of potential future acquisitions by the Corporations in fiscal 2017 and revenue and NOI growth for 2017 may be considered a financial outlook, as defined by applicable securities legislation, contained in this MD&A. Such information and any other financial outlooks or future-oriented financial information has been approved by management of the Corporation as of the date hereof.
-Such financial outlook or future-oriented financial information is provided for the purpose of presenting information about management's current expectations and goals relating to the future business of the Corporation.
+The amount of potential future acquisitions by the Corporations in fiscal 2018 and revenue and NOI growth for 2018 may be considered a financial outlook, as defined by applicable securities legislation, contained in this MD&A and the accompanying Letter to Shareholders.
+Such information and any other financial outlooks or future-oriented financial information has been approved by management of the Corporation as of the date hereof.
+Such financial outlook or future-oriented financial information about management's current expectations and goals relating to the future business of the Corporation.
 Readers are cautioned that reliance on such information may not be appropriate for other purposes.